 - Status – Defaults to ACTIVE, see later section.

-- Work Site and Work Location – Defaults from the Person’s Site and Person’s Location on the Person record, the values are copied onto the Labor record.
+- Work A structural element of a Maximo database that is used for data separation.
+More and Work Location – Defaults from the Person’s Site and Person’s Location on the Person record, the values are copied onto the Labor record.
 Used for grouping Labor records that work out from the same location, for example, a depot or maintenance workshop, consequently it is used in work assignments.
 Both of these fields appear on the List tab of the Labor application.
 The Work Location can be used to derive a credit GL control account when reporting actual labor financial transactions.

 - Work Type – The work type that the labor normally performs.
 It is supported with a separate ALN domain to that used for the list of work types used on work orders.
 It can be repurposed or hidden.